silvijasaule/countries-list/README.md

 Using https://restcountries.com free API, I made a visualized representation of countries that displays country name, region, and area size.

-The user can sort countries alphabetically (ascending or descending) by name and filter countries that are in Oceania region.
+The user can sort countries alphabetically (ascending or descending) by name and filter countries that are in Oceania region or smaller than Lithuania.

 ## Run the project